favet/solvle/README.md

 ## How to Run
 1. Download the latest `.exe` from the **Releases** tab.
-2. Solver assumes first word guessed is 'SLATE'.
 3. Press letter boxes to update color.
+4. 'Calculate'.
+Press 'Reset' at any time to wipe memory and start from scratch.

+## Notes
+* Solver assumes first word guessed is 'SLATE'.
-4. If a non-generated word is used, boxes can be edited manually.
+* If a non-generated word is used, boxes can be edited manually.

-Note: Solver does not contain *actual* potential answers, as they are manually selected from a private source.
+* Solver does not contain *actual* potential answers, as they are manually selected from a private source.
 Errors will sometimes occur as a result of using an outdated word bank.